-ANNIE HUI-HSIN HSIEH is a Taiwanese-Australian composer whose work situates in the intersection of contemporary classical and experimental music.
-She is interested in expanding acoustic instrumental capabilities using electronic means, which often manifest in ways of live processing and spatial audio choreography.
-Her recent compositions focus on creating immersive physical experiences that delve into deeper inquiries of embodied memories and the formation of selfhood, particularly the axis of power and expectations upon which womanhood is shaped, disintegrated, and reconstituted.
+ANNIE HUI-HSIN HSIEH is a Taiwanese-Australian composer whose work is situated in the intersection of contemporary classical and experimental music.
+Her music focuses on orchestrating immersive physical and sensory experiences that help us delve deeper into inquiries about embodied memories and the spatiotemporal understanding of selfhood.

 Hsieh’s music has been presented internationally at events such as Beijing Modern Music Festival, Metropolis New Music Festival, OzAsia Festival, WasteLAnd Music Series (LA), The National Gallery of Victoria ‘Melbourne Now’ exhibition’, Tuesdays at Monk Space (LA), Center for New Music (SF), UC Davis The Art of Migration Festival, Mise-en Festival, Adelaide Festival, Tectonics Festival, International Society of Contemporary Music (ISCM) World Music Days, Asian Composers' League (ACL) Conference, International Rostrum of Composers, SEAMUS (Society of Electroacoustic Music US), NYCEMF (New York City Electroacoustic Music Festival), Seoul International Computer Music Festival, Opera Memphis Midtown Opera Festival, Eavesdropping Symposium (UK), Sonic Matters Festival (Switzerland), Pittsburgh Festival of New Music (USA), Huddersfield Festival of Contemporary Music (UK), MATA Festival (New York), MaerzMusik (Berlin), and Bendigo International Festival of Exploratory Music (Australia).